 - Even the things that actually can't be sold, people still try regularly; the auctions just get yanked.
 There are recorded instances of people trying to sell organs, souls, themselves...

-- 100 kilogram pure cocaine.
-The auction, landing at something like 5000 US dollar, was deleted after 18 hours.
+- 100 kilograms of pure cocaine.
+The auction, landing at something like 5000 US dollars, was deleted after 18 hours.

-- Soon after Mall Of America opened, and was revealed to include every conceivable sort of shop or service from an attached hotel to classrooms hired out by overcrowded schools, jokes started circulating that all it needed was an obstetrician and a funeral home, and no one would ever have to leave the building.
+- Soon after the Mall of America opened in the Twin Cities, and was revealed to include every conceivable sort of shop or service from an attached hotel to classrooms hired out by overcrowded schools, jokes started circulating that all it needed was an obstetrician and a funeral home, and no one would ever have to leave the building.

 - The Canadian North West Company is a chain of stores in northern Canada and Alaska that sells everything from groceries to Inuit art to furs and general merchandise.
 Obviously with the remoteness of Alaska and Canada's northern territories, as well as the small population, there's not much point in having larger store chains that all sell different things.